 \subsection{Computational Fluid Dynamics Model}

-The general purpose finite volume code ANSYS Fluent 2024 R2~\cite{ansys} is used and two separate computational models are considered.
-Computational Model 1 (CM1) considers a finer spatially converged grid for the purpose of verifying the system identification approach across a range of static AOAs with buffet only.
+The general-purpose finite volume code ANSYS Fluent 2024 R2~\cite{ansys} is used and two separate computational models are considered.
+Computational Model 1 (CM1) considers a finer spatially converged grid for the purpose of verifying the system identification approach across a range of static AOAs for the buffet-only case.
 Computational Model 2 (CM2) is designed for efficiency in the aeroelastic component of the paper.
 The model considers less spatial and temporal resolution.
-Given that this paper is concerned with reduced-order modelling (where the CFD model is considered to be ground truth) detailed temporal and spatial convergence studies are not considered.
+Given that this paper is concerned with reduced-order modeling (where the CFD model is considered to be ground truth) detailed temporal and spatial convergence studies are not considered.